-This Elevate Briefing is the latest in a series from the Informed Engagement Network aimed at business growth leaders.
+This Elevate Briefing is one in a series from the Informed Engagement Network aimed at business growth leaders.
 The theme this month?
 Internal brand storytelling.

 I’ve been thinking a lot about internal brand storytelling, lately.
 And how its value is often perceived as “soft.”
 Or otherwise “secondary.”
 As a storyteller most commonly aimed at strategic B2B business growth … I believe strong employee storytelling can lead to great external marketing value.
 But this value is often overlooked.